Researching your Buy Smart topic

 Buying and using a mobile device

-A lot of kids and teens already own and use their own mobile phones and/or tablet devices, many will have been signed for by their parents.
+While a lot of kids and teens already own and use their own mobile phones and/or tablet devices, many will have been signed for by their parents.
 There are important things to think about to avoid getting into trouble, especially when signing a contract.

 Mobile phone plans can be confusing, some apps aren’t what they seem and getting your bill can bring an unexpected shock.